-Implementing an intranet brings many benefits to your company.
-But how do you make your intranet is run successfully?
-Nearly any enterprise-level organization will face challenges to intranet adoption, but, that doesn’t mean these intranet challenges should stop you from your workplace’s digital transformation.
+Implementing corporate intranet solutions brings many benefits to your company.
+But how do you make your intranet software run successfully?
+Nearly any enterprise-level organization will face challenges to intranet software adoption, but, that doesn’t mean these intranet challenges should stop you from your workplace’s digital transformation.
 Intranet success stories and statistics have proven that the risk is worth it, but how can you prepare for – and overcome – these challenges?

 Organizational (internal structure and procedures)